chris-devel0per/chris-devel0per/README.md

 - 👋 Hi, I’m @chris-devel0per
-- 👀 I’m a web-developer and my main language is PHP and I try to find Js alternatives in css
+- 👀 I’m a web-developer and IT Security Enthusiast
 - 📫 You can reach me via discord under skiddybison5924

 <!---